GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Preliminaries

 \subsection{Granger Causality}

-Granger causality is a common framework used to quantify relationships amongst time series without limiting the degree to which temporal relationships may be understood as done in other time series models (e.g., pure autoregressive ones.)
+Granger causality~\cite{granger1969investigating} is commonly used to quantify relationships amongst time series without limiting the degree to which temporal relationships may be understood as done in other time series models, e.g., pure autoregressive ones.
 In this framework, an entire system (set of traces) is studied \textit{together}, allowing for a broader characterization of their relationships, which may be advantageous, especially for long time series.
-We define $x_t \in \mathbb{R}^n$ as an $n$-dimensional vector of time series traces observed across $n$ traces and $T$ timesteps.
-To study Granger Causality, a vector autoregressive model (VAR)~\cite{lutkepohl2005new} may be used: a set of traces at time $t$ is represented as a linear combination of the previous $K$ lags in the series

-where each $A^{(k)}$ is a $n \times n$ dimensional matrix that describes how lag $k$ affects the future timepoints in the series'\ and $e_t$ is a zero mean noise.
-Given this framework, we state that time series $q$ does not Granger-cause time series $p$, if and only if for all $k$, $A_{p,q}^{(k)}=0$.
-To better represent nonlinear dynamics amongst time series, a nonlinear autoregressive model (NAR) \cite{billings2013nonlinear} $g$ may be defined, in which
+We define $x_t \in \mathbb{R}^n$ as an $n$-dimensional vector of time series observed across $n$ traces and $T$ timesteps.
+To study causality, a vector autoregressive model (VAR)~\cite{lutkepohl2005new} may be used.
+A set of traces at time $t$ is represented as a linear combination of the previous $K$ lags in the series: $x_t = \sum_{k=1}^{K} A^{(k)} x_{t-k} + e_t$ where each $A^{(k)}$ is a $n \times n$ dimensional matrix that describes how lag $k$ affects the future timepoints in the series'\ and $e_t$ is a zero mean noise.
+Given this framework, we state that time series $q$ does not \emph{Granger-cause} time series $p$, if and only if for all $k$, $A_{p,q}^{(k)}=0$.
+To better represent nonlinear dynamics amongst traces, a nonlinear autoregressive model (NAR) \cite{billings2013nonlinear}, $g$, may be defined, in which $x_t = g\left(x_{1_{<t}}, ..., x_{n_{<t}}\right) + e_t$ where $x_{p_{<t}} = \left(x_{p_{1}}..., x_{p_{t-1}}, x_{p_{t}}\right)$ describes the past of series $p$.
+The NAR nonlinear functions are commonly modeled jointly using neural networks.